devsecopsgirl/internship-appsecco/docs/docker.md

 ```
 So I changed the permission of SuiteCRM directory within the running container
 ```
-chown -R www-data:www-data suitecrm
+docker exec -it <container name> /bin/bash chown -R www-data:www-data suitecrm
 ```
-Changing permissions take too long so I mounted the directory of SuiteCRM.
+Changing permissions took too long so I mounted the directory of SuiteCRM.

-* I installed zip because I got error Zip module not present in docker I added this command in Dockerfile
+* I installed zip because I got error Zip module was not present in docker I added this command in Dockerfile
 ```
 RUN apt-get install -y libzip-dev zip unzip zlib1g-dev RUN docker-php-ext-install mysqli zip
 ```
-* My database was not working so I firstly in `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf` file binded the port 0.0.0.0 to allow all ports  and also allowed the ports 3306 the mysql port.
-Then I ran the below command to change the `suitecrm@localhost` to `suitecrm@%` so that it is accessible from anywhere.
+* My database was not working so I firstly in `/etc/mysql/mysql.conf.d/mysqld.cnf` file binded the port 0.0.0.0 to allow all ports.
+I also allowed the port 3306 the mysql port.
+Then I ran the below command to change the `suitecrm@localhost` to `suitecrm@%` so that user is able to login from anywhere.
 ```
 sudo mysql -u root -p
 UPDATE mysql.user SET Host='%' WHERE Host='localhost' AND User='suitecrm';
 UPDATE mysql.db SET Host='%' WHERE Host='localhost' AND User='suitecrm';
 FLUSH PRIVILEGES;
 ```
-* I copied the config.php file after the installation of suitecrm done.
+* I copied the config.php file after the installation of SuiteCRM is complete.
 To use scp to copy files to the remote server from your computer or copy files from the remote server to your computer, you must have the scp program available in both places (computer and remote server).
 This documentation will be [helpful](https://linuxhint.com/linux_scp_command/)

 `scp -r config.php jenkins-infra@192.168.1.2:/home/jenkins-infra/docker-files`